 Mesquite makes furniture, such as long-wearing tables and chairs.
 It makes carvings, turnings, hardworking flooring, premium gunstocks, and knife handles.

 Is mesquite a hardwood?

 Mesquite wood is hardwood.
 It is easy to identify during winter because hardwood trees are deciduous.
 That means they lose their leaves in the fall.
 Its hardness makes it stable.
-It belongs to the same class with teak and mahogany although it is harder than oak and maple.
-That makes it last longer since it withstands heavyweight and moisture changes.
+It belongs to the same class as teak and mahogany, although it is harder than oak and maple.
+That makes it last longer since it withstands heavy weight and moisture changes.